dxw/accessibility-manual/src/introduction/standards.md

 related_order: 200
 ---

-This guide identifies the Web Content Accessibility Guidelines (WCAG) and other standards we may need to comply with.
+This guide identifies and describes the Web Content Accessibility Guidelines (WCAG) and other standards we may need to comply with.

 ## Web Content Accessibility Guidelines (WCAG)